 Another potential negative: American Express® Green Card is also a charge card, making it a poor choice if you’re used to carrying balances month to month.

 What’s a charge card?

 A charge card is a credit account that requires payment of your purchases in full each month.
 Typically, a charge card doesn’t have preset spending limits.
 Instead, your purchases are approved based on your payment history and overall creditworthiness.

-If you’re looking for a charge card with more robust rewards, consider the American Express Gold Card, Premier Rewards Gold Card from American Express or The Platinum Card® from American Express.
+If you’re looking for a charge card with more robust rewards, consider the American Express® Gold Card which is a hybrid between a charge card and a regular credit card or The Platinum Card® from American Express (see rates & fees).
 You’ll pay a higher annual fee for each card, but the rewards you earn will likely cover that cost.
-The Premier Rewards Gold Card from American Express is an especially good choice, offering an excellent mix of rewards for travel and everyday spending.
+The American Express® Gold Card is an especially good choice, offering an excellent mix of rewards for travel and everyday spending.